Chelsoconn/225/225 Notes.md

 **First Class Functions**

-add them to objects, pass them to functions, run them in entirely different contexts.
+Add them to objects, pass them to functions, run them in entirely different contexts.
 First-class Functions initially have no context; they receive one when the program executes them.

 **Global Object**

+The global object is determined by the execution environment.
+In a browser, it is the [`window`](https://web.archive.org/web/20180209163541/https://developer.mozilla.org/en-US/docs/Web/API/Window) object.

 JavaScript creates a **global object** when it starts running, which serves as the implicit execution context.
 In the browser, the global object is the `window` object.